mcqua007/schwifty/README.md

 ## What Font am I using ?

  I am currenlty using [Dank Mono](https://dank.sh/) patched w/ [Fira Code's](https://github.com/tonsky/FiraCode) Ligatures.
-I patched these two together with [Ligaturizer](https://github.com/ToxicFrog/Ligaturizer). *Note that in the images above the font is only Dank Mono with its orginal ligatures.
+I patched these two together with [Ligaturizer](https://github.com/ToxicFrog/Ligaturizer).
 Below I have listed some alternatives to the above font and some other cool coding fonts.

  - **Paid Alternatives** (_*I am not affilated with any of the above fonts or companies._ )
     1. [Operator Mono](https://www.typography.com/fonts/operator/styles/operatormono) is another great font (though expensive) that you can expand with [Fira Code's](https://github.com/tonsky/FiraCode) ligatures using the tool above or I used [operator-mono-lig](https://github.com/kiliman/operator-mono-lig).